Top 30 Best Indian Bloggers in 2026

 - Est. Monthly Traffic: 30M-50M visits

 What Makes Him Unique: GeeksForGeeks is the highest-traffic site started by an Indian blogger, period.
-What began as a personal coding blog became a VC-backed edtech company valued in the hundreds of millions.
+What began as a personal coding blog in 2009 became an edtech company under Sanchhaya Education that has crossed ₹100 crore in annual revenue with a team of 250-plus.

-A former Assistant Professor at JIIT Noida and software developer at DE Shaw and Co., Sandeep Jain has a great fervor for programming.
-His blog GeeksForGeeks provides tips and tricks about cracking interviews and exams such as GATE through small quizzes and detailed explanations.
+A former Assistant Professor at JIIT Noida and a software developer at DE Shaw and Co., Sandeep Jain has a deep passion for programming.
+His platform GeeksForGeeks offers tips and tricks for cracking interviews and exams like GATE through quizzes and detailed explanations.

-A constant go-to site for programmers around the world, GeeksForGeeks is one of the best platforms for learning computer programming algorithms in different programming languages and preparing for interviews.
+A constant go-to for programmers around the world, GeeksForGeeks is one of the best places to learn computer programming and algorithms across languages and to prepare for technical interviews.

 Arun Prabhudesai